ssjblue197/pure-ui/docs/pages/tutorials/integrating-with-nextjs.md

 ```

 :::warning
-Don't forget to mark your Shoelace components and Shoelace setup with 'use client'.
+Don't forget to mark your Pure UI components and Pure UI setup with 'use client'.
 :::

 Then we'll add this setup component into `app/layout.tsx`